New Flood Zone Information Maps

 When is the Vertical Datum Changing?

-Elevations in NAVD 88 should be used for floodplain management and flood insurance purposes (e.g., elevation certificates) the day that the new FIRMs become effective for Broward county.
+Elevations in NAVD 88 should be used for floodplain management and flood insurance purposes (e.g., elevation certificates) as of August 18, 2014.
 As of January 30, 2011, the new datum must be used for all surveys and plans submitted with Environment Engineering and Licensing applications.

 Who Will be Impacted by the Vertical Datum Change?